-contracts are required.
+The MCC method has the tendency to produce noisy vector fields because the correlation surfaces it returns are often multi-modal (as described above).
+To mitigate this problem, additional smoothness constraints are required.
 This section introduces an effective vector-regularisation method known as relaxation labelling (RL), which is based on probabilistic scene labelling [§8.5 Hlavac et al., 1999].

-Relaxation labelling, or probabilistic relaxation, is a method of regularising or smoothing vector fields, whilst ensuring spatial consistency.
-It is commonly used when examining remotely-sensed images of physical phenomena and where inconsistently moving fields would be unphysical [Evans, 2006, 2000a, Wu et al., 1997], impossible, or inconvenient.
+Relaxation labelling, or probabilistic relaxation, is a method of regularising or smoothing vector fields whilst ensuring spatial consistency.
+It is commonly used when examining remotely-sensed images of non-rigid physical phenomena and where inconsistently moving fields would be unphysical [Evans, 2006, 2000a, Wu et al., 1997], impossible, or inconvenient.
 In video compression for example, a smooth vector field compresses better than a disparate one, because the entropy is lower.
-Similarly, when tracking clouds, a smooth vector field may be more realistic than a noisy one.
+Similarly, when tracking clouds, a smooth vector field may be more realistic than a noisy one, as small scale motion is often the result of mismatched areas.